 Before visiting the Tool Lending Library for the first time, please review the following guidelines and registration instructions.

 The Tool Lending Library (TLL) offers workshops based on the interests and needs of our patrons.
-These workshops are usually on Saturday morning or on Tuesday evening.
 Past classes have included plumbing repairs, power tool safety, working with the router, basic tiling, and basic electrical repairs.

 For upcoming workshops, check the Library's calendar of events.
 If you'd like to suggest a new class, feel free to call us at (510) 597-5089 with your suggestion.